hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	recross and turn partners.

-	Finish with Gallopade à-la-chassez quite round to places.
+	Finish with gallopade à-la-chassez quite round to places.

-This Dance is generally composed of Three Figures, but in some Parties the Fourth is introduced.
+This Dance is generally composed of Three Figures, but in some parties the fourth is introduced.

-### Gallopade Quadrilles
+### Gallopade quadrilles

 1. Half double ladies chain,